AstrolabeProject/vos/README.md

   > make down
 ```
 The VO Server containers should stop within a minute or so.
 This can be monitored with the Docker commands given (above) in the [Startup](#start-the-vo-server) section.

+## To Rerun the VO Server

+Most of the preceding installation steps need only be performed once per machine.
+Once installed, a stopped VO Server may be restarted simply by executing [Step 5](#start-the-vo-server) (the startup section above) and stopped as described immediately above.

 ## License